 You need to be okay with that cutting into their time with you.
 Also, when marrying a divorcee, those children may not be very accepting of you at first, and even at all.
 What will you do if they don’t trust you or treat you a bit harshly?

 Will it affect your marriage relationship?
 These potential issues are worth discussing with your future spouse in the second marriage.

 When you marry someone who is divorced, it’s important to consider the problems in marrying a divorcee, and what their views of marriage and divorce are now.

-These questions can help you answer if would you marry a divorcee.
+These questions can help you answer if you would marry a divorcee.

-Also, if they are taking the plunge to get married again, then they obviously value second marriage in some way.
+Also, if they are taking the plunge to get married again, then they obviously value a second marriage in some way.
 Just make sure you know what it really means to them.

 Getting into couples therapy